department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 - Being permanently bedridden (unable to get out of bed)
 - Needing daily help with basic needs (like eating, dressing, and bathing), also called "Aid and Attendance"

-Select an SMC letter designation below to learn more about the specific situations and combinations of situations that fall within that designation.
+Select an SMC letter below to learn more about the specific situations and combinations of situations that fall within that designation.

 <ul class="usa-accordion" aria-multiselectable="true">
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="details-l">SMC-L</button>